-Two of the best ways to see turtles in Maui is by joining them in the water, or observing them on land!
+Two of the best ways to see turtles in Maui are by joining them in the water, or by observing them on land!

-One of our favorite ocean activities is snorkeling with turtles on Maui.
-Maui is home to 3 species of native sea turtles including the Leatherback sea turtle, Hawksbill sea turtle and the most common Green sea turtle.
+One of our favorite ocean activities is snorkeling with turtles in Maui.
+Maui is home to 3 species of native sea turtles including the Leatherback sea turtle, Hawksbill sea turtle, and the most common Green sea turtle.

 Best Places to See Turtles While Snorkeling

-You can see turtles all around the island of Maui, but some locations we see turtles more often and they are more accessible for us to observe.
-There are a few top Maui snorkeling spots we see Green sea turtles, some you can swim to, from shore, others require boat access.
+You can see turtles all around the island of Maui, but in some locations, we see turtles more often and they are more accessible for us to observe.
+There are a few top Maui snorkeling spots we see Green sea turtles, some you can swim to, from shore, and others require boat access.

-Oluwalu Reef, located in Lahaina, Maui, is a popular snorkel destination and you can often spot green sea turtles swimming through the beautiful coral or hanging out in cleaning stations allowing little fish to clean the algae from their shells.
-Oluwalu Reef is also a great snorkel spot for all levels of snorkelers because it is shallow and is very protected from the wind, creating a calm place to explore the ocean.
-Some of Oluwalu Reef can be snorkeled from shore, other parts of the reef are best chartering a boat to.
+Olowalu Reef, located in Lahaina, Maui, is a popular snorkel destination and you can often spot green sea turtles swimming through the beautiful coral or hanging out in cleaning stations allowing little fish to clean the algae from their shells.
+Olowalu Reef is also a great snorkel spot for all levels of snorkelers because it is shallow and very protected from the wind, creating a calm place to explore the ocean.
+Some of Olowalu Reef can be snorkeled from shore, other parts of the reef are best chartering a boat.

 You can check with a local snorkel shop to find out if the conditions for snorkeling are ideal, or if you see surfers out, don’t enter the water to snorkel.
-Not only does visibility affect you seeing the turtles, it can affect your safety if there are any predator marine animals in the water.
+Not only does visibility affect your seeing the turtles, but it can also affect your safety if there are any predators of marine animals in the water.

 Island of Lanai

-Leaving Maui by boat, we travel about 8 miles to the coast of Lanai, where there are more than a dozen remote snorkel spot to choose from.
-One favorite is Club Lanai, named for the reefs location set right outside the beach where Club Lanai was once a popular day club for tourists.
+Leaving Maui by boat, we travel about 8 miles to the coast of Lanai, where there are more than a dozen remote snorkel spots to choose from.
+One favorite is Club Lanai, named for the location of the reef set right outside the beach where Club Lanai was once a popular day club for tourists.
 Now the club is vacant but the reef is very much alive with marine life!
-Here we see our favorite green sea turtles, many tropical fish and often spot shy reef sharks cruising through the sandy reef channels.
+Here we see our favorite green sea turtles, and much tropical fish and often spot shy reef sharks cruising through the sandy reef channels.